ssbc/ssb-meta-feeds-spec/README.md

 overwrite or extend the metadata of a feed.
 Note the signatures (see key management section) are left out.

-## Claims example
+## Indexes example

-An example of the claims meta feed with two claims about different subsets of the main feed and a claim feed a subset of messages in another feed.
+An example of the indexes meta feed with two indexes about different subsets of the main feed and a claim feed a subset of messages in another feed.